kukicado/building-a-reservation-site-with-python-starlette-mongodb-and-stitch/article/article.md

 Now our serverless function should be ready to go.
 Hit the **Review & Deploy Changes** button in the top blue bar.
 Once the changes are deployed, go back to your Starlette application on `localhost:8000`.

 Select a booking that pleases you and click on the **Book** button.
-Immedetly you will see the confirmation page we built earlier, but in a few seconds, you will also receive a text message telling you that the booking has been created.
+Immediately you will see the confirmation page we built earlier, but in a few seconds, you will also receive a text message telling you that the booking has been created.

 ![Stitch Twilio SMS](./images/confirmation-sms.png)

 ## Handling Incoming Twilio SMS with MongoDB Stitch

 Our final piece of functionality in MongoDB Stitch will be to allow the user to send us the confirmation id in the event they want to cancel their booking.
-To do this, let's naviagte back to **3rd Party Services** and click our Twilio service we created earlier.
+To do this, let's navigate back to **3rd Party Services** and click our Twilio service we created earlier.
 From here, we'll click on the **Add Incoming Webhook** button.

 ![Stitch Webhook](./images/twilio-webhook.png)